-Adjust the Dolby Volume setting, tone controls, LFE trim, equalization On/Off setting or MP3 enhancement to improve performance.
+Adjust the Dolby Volume setting, tone controls, LFE trim or equalization, or select a speaker configuration to improve performance.
 Access these settings from the Audio Effects submenu, as described in the Advanced Functions Manual.

 It is recommended that you leave the settings at their default values until you are more familiar with your system.